KYMCO SUPER 8R / 8X

 The 50cc versions of the 8X/8R use the same 4-stroke motor as the Agility and quite a few other Kymco’s in recent years.
 This is a noteworthy change for Kymco, which has almost always offered their sports scooter with a more powerful 2-stroke 50cc motor.
 This 4-stroke has 3.7 HP on tap, which is less than the 5 HP of their 2-stroke motor but still enough to get you around town without any fuss.
 Top speed is 35 mph unlike 40-45 mph for the 2-stroke, but fuel milage will be better at 90 mpg instead of 60.
 This motor is a proven design that won’t win any awards for technology but it’s a reliable and affordable choice.

 The new Super 8X and 8R mark a big change in strategy for Kymco.
 Rather than offering a high priced premium sports scooter, they’ve moved to an affordable offering that’s slightly sporty.
-The performance is down but the MSRP has also dropped by $300 (8R) or $200 (8X) compared to the outgoing Super 8.
-Kymco has always had the most success when they offer buyers a solid scooter for a low MSRP that undercuts Honda and Yamaha.
-Both these models achieve just that.
+The performance is down but the MSRP has also dropped by $200 (to $1799) compared to the outgoing Super 8.
+Kymco has always had the most success when they offer buyers a solid scooter for a low MSRP that undercuts Honda and Yamaha, which this new model achieves.

-The 150 model is an even more obvious bargain at $2199 (8R 150) or $2299 (8X 150).
+The 150 model is an even more obvious bargain at $2099 (8X 150).
 These are seriously impressive price tags compared to Honda’s PCX 150 ($3449) or Yamaha’s SMAX ($3690).
-At over $1200 less, the offerings from Kymco are a compelling option even if they lag in power and refinement.
+At over $1300 less, the offerings from Kymco are a compelling option even if they lag in power and refinement.
 If you’re looking for really cheap but good transportation, these Kymco’s look to be a fantastic buy.
 These are a much smarter purchase than a Chinese scooter that lacks reliability and resale value.

 Of course Kymco’s Agility is almost the same scooter and even cheaper still.
 If you’re looking at 50cc’s, the Agility offers a nice savings of a few hundred dollars for mostly stylistic differences.
 The larger Agility 125 is less compelling as it also saves $200 but that comes with a 25cc loss in displacement.

-OWNER REVIEWS (2) - Browse the Super 8X / 8R Reviews REVIEW - Add Your Review
+OWNER REVIEWS (2) - Browse Super 8X / 8R Reviews REVIEW - Add Your Review

 * Ultra affordable